jepsen-io/jepsen/infoq/article.markdown

 observers.
 Network errors mean “I don't know,” not “It failed.”
 Make the difference between success, failure, and indeterminacy explicit in your code and APIs.
-Consider extending consistency algorithms through the boundaries of your systems.
-Hand TCP clients ETags or vector clocks.
-Extend CRDTs to the browser.
+Consider extending consistency algorithms through the boundaries of your systems: hand TCP clients ETags or vector clocks, or extend CRDTs to the browser.

-Even well-known, algorithms like two-phase commit have some caveats, like false negatives.
+Even well-known algorithms like two-phase commit have some caveats, like false negatives.
 SQL transactional consistency comes in several levels.
 If you use the stronger consistency levels, remember that conflict handling is essential.

 Certain problems are hard to solve well, like maintaining an authoritative primary with failover.
 Consistency is a property of the data, not of the nodes.
-Avoid systems which assume node consensus implies data consistency.
+Avoid systems which assume node state consensus implies data consistency.

 Wall clocks are only useful for ensuring responsiveness in the face of deadlock, and even then they're not a positive guarantee of correctness.
 In